elastic/elasticsearch-rails/elasticsearch-model/README.md

 #### The Elasticsearch DSL

-In most situation, you'll want to pass the search definition in the Elasticsearch [domain-specific language](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/query-dsl.html) to the client:
+In most situations, you'll want to pass the search definition in the Elasticsearch [domain-specific language](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/query-dsl.html) to the client:

 ```ruby